CZ-NIC/knot-resolver/daemon/README.rst

 .. function:: cache.count()

-   :return: Number of entries in the cache.
+   :return: Number of entries in the cache or nil on error.

 .. function:: cache.close()